equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 Once we find out the UUIDs of resources to migrate, in the HCL template, we need to change:

 * the required_providers block to require equinix/metal
-* the names of the resources to corresponding resoruces from provider quinix/etal (sed 's/packet_/metal_')
+* the names of the resources to corresponding resoruces from provider equinix/metal (sed 's/packet_/metal_')
-* all the references to packet_ resources to metal_ resources
+* all the references from packet_ resources to metal_ resources

-The modified template will then look as
+The modified template will then look as:

 ```hcl-terraform
 terraform {